subscribe to ourNewsletter

 Now for the final step …the last coat of paint!
-As stated earlier, use a semi-gloss paint so you can remove dirt easily.
+As stated earlier, use semi-gloss paint so you can remove dirt easily.

 Choosing the Right Cabinets Your Bathroom

-If you’re remodeling your entire bathroom, you may also be thinking about bathroom cabinets.
+If you’re remodeling your bathroom, you may also be thinking about bathroom cabinets.
 Keeping the bathroom arranged and tidy without proper storage can be a challenge.
 It’s important that the bathroom has ample space to store everything from toiletries and towels to medicines and cleaning products.

-To make most of the space you have, we recommend installing ready-to-assemble (RTA) bathroom cabinets.
+To make the most of the space you have, we recommend installing ready-to-assemble (RTA) bathroom cabinets.
 RTA cabinets allow you to create a custom bathroom solution for half the cost!

 Not sure where to start?
 Our expert home designers are on standby to help you create the bathroom of your dreams.
 Get a FREE 3D design today!

 This is an image roundup post created for the purpose of inspiration.
 We love to feature and promote talented designers to showcase their work.
 If you would like us to remove an image, please let us know and we will do so promptly.